Make a LoVe Offering® of $35.00 and give a survivor the gift of the Brain Injury Identification Card.

 No two brain injuries are alike, that's what makes it so difficult.
 Brain injuries change everything, from being properly diagnosed to treatment that is effectively tailored specifically to that person, taking into account their OWN individual injury.
-There's so much information that isn't currently available and most doctors have little to no knowledge.
+There is so much information that isn't currently available and most doctors have little to no knowledge.
 From now on you/they should ask this question first, "Do you have any patients or have you treated anyone with TBI?"
 If they say "No", or "What is TBI?", then move on to the NEXT doctor.

-First thing's First: Breathe, You Are NOT Alone.
+First things first: BREATHE, You Are NOT Alone.

 - Make sure you always take notes and ask for a copies of your medical information so you can start understanding your brain, your injury, and your recovery.

 - Seek out and join a a local support group.
 GO!
 Introduce yourselves as friends caregivers, survivors,etc. It will be the BEST source for questions, support, connection both medicinally and emotionally.

 Brain Injury In The Media

 Healing Soldiers | Revealing the Trauma of War

 Thousands of soldiers and veterans are suffering from some level of traumatic brain injury (TBI), mostly as a result of exposure to blast events.
 See the images, the art, and learn more through National Geographic: Healing Soldiers Art & Stories